observablehq/plot/docs/transforms/stack.md

 :::

 :::warning CAUTION
 The **reverse** option is also used by the [sort transform](./sort.md).
-To disambiguate, pass the *stack* options separating using the two-argument form of the stack transform.
+To disambiguate, pass the *stack* options separately using the two-argument form of the stack transform.
 :::

 The *value* **order** is worth special mention: it sorts each stack by value independently such that the order of layers can change, emphasizing the changing ranks of layers.
 This is sometimes called a “ribbon” chart.
 (In fact, the default null **order** supports changing order of layers, too!
 But most often data comes already sorted by series.)